 Contains summarized and appraised health care evidence, including 3,000 records across seven publication types: evidence based recommended practices, evidence summaries, best practice information sheets, systematic reviews, consumer information sheets, systematic review protocols, and technical Reports.
 Covered subjects: nursing care, medical care.

-The Life Sciences Library will close permanently on December 20, 2019.
+The Life Sciences Library closed permanently on December 20, 2019.

 Specialized Organizations and their Resources